Case study · Murcia, primary care

 Pilot at Floridablanca PCC

-Health Minister Juan José Pedreño presents the NaviLens system at the Floridablanca health centre, installed experimentally on doors, rooms and information posters.
+Health Minister Juan José Pedreño presents the NaviLens system at the Floridablanca health center, installed experimentally on doors, rooms and information posters.

 - Coming months